awsdocs/amazon-forecast-developer-guide/doc_source/weather.md

 ## Enabling the Weather Index<a name="enabling-weather"></a>

 The Weather Index is enabled during the predictor training stage\.
-It can be applied when running AutoML or manually selecting the CNN\-QR, DeepAR\+, or Prophet algorithms\.
-When using the [ `CreatePredictor`](API_CreatePredictor.md) operation, the Weather Index is included in the [SupplementaryFeature](API_SupplementaryFeature.md) data type\.
+When using the [`CreateAutoPredictor`](API_CreateAutoPredictor.md) operation, the Weather Index is included in the [AdditionalDataset](API_AdditionalDataset.md) data type\.

 Before enabling the Weather Index, you must include a geolocation attribute in your target time series and related timeseries datsets, and define the time zones for your timestamps\.
 For more information, see [Adding Geolocation Information](#adding-geolocation) and [Specifying Time Zones](#specifying-timezones)\.